Security awareness and tools

 Consider committing your personalization files (like

 ~/.bashrc) into a Git repository.
-Just make sure that you do not commit any files that may contain private keys or passwords.
+Please ensure that you do not commit any files that may contain private keys or passwords.

 While it's preferable that you not backup any company or client sensitive files or data, it is critical that such data is completely deleted from your machine(s) when you stop working for that client.